Art. 1. NAME

 The meeting of the Board is regularly held if the majority of the Directors are present.

 The resolutions of the Board are approved by the majority of the members present at the meeting; in case of a tie vote the vote of the Chairman of the meeting prevails.
-The minutes of the meeting are taken by a Director asked to do so by the Chairman and are signed by that person and by the Chairman.
+The minutes of the meeting are taken by an appointed asked to do so by the Chairman and are signed by that person and by the Chairman.

 It is prohibited to give power of proxy even to another member of the Board.